sukhjitsehra/Twitter_Location_Trends_Analysis/README.md

 - Install Mysql ODBC connector
 - Enter the credentails to connect to data through get command in Power BI.
 - Create the desired visulization.
-- Snaoshot of dashboard is saved in 'snapshot' directory.
+- Snapshot of dashboard is saved in 'snapshot' directory.